amoAHCP/vxms/vxms-rest/README.md

 ## using the supply/andThen chain
-Since Vxms 1.1 the response handler contains the possibility to create a chain of executions to create a response.
+Since Vxms 1.1 ,the response handler is able to create a chain of executions for a response.

 ### non-blocking chain example
 ```java